 There are few clinical situations in most radiology practices or departments that require immediate medical intervention from a radiologist.
 The management of an adverse contrast reaction is one such situation.
 Some radiologists feel ill- prepared as "first responders" managing the first few critical minutes of life-threatening reactions until the rapid response team can arrive and take over caring for the patient.

 This online course will present 14 clinical scenarios across two modules to better prepare radiologists in identifying and managing severe contrast reactions until the necessary clinical help arrives.

-Learn and earn credit at your own pace with unlimited access to this course through June 28, 2021 and continue to access your videos until June 29, 2028.
+Earn credit at your own pace through June 28, 2021 and continue to access your videos until June 29, 2028.
 See below for learning outcomes and a list of modules and individual lectures.